Admissions

 Advanced Standing for Freshmen

 Students admitted as freshmen who have taken college courses while enrolled in high school should view the undergraduate admissions website for details about these credits.
 College courses taken while the student was enrolled in high school will be evaluated and posted to the student’s record no sooner than the end of the sophomore year, after consultation with the student’s adviser.
 However, such courses can be used to serve as a prerequisite for more advanced courses directly upon matriculation.
-Please note: The maximum number of units allowed toward the degree requirements of the School that are a result of any possible combination of nonresident special examination programs and courses taken at a college or a university while the applicant is in high school shall not exceed 32.
+Please note: The maximum number of credits allowed toward the degree requirements of the School that are a result of any possible combination of nonresident special examination programs and courses taken at a college or a university while the applicant is in high school shall not exceed 32.

 Credit by Examination